Praying in Tongues: The Believer’s Guide to Breakthrough

 Will I lose control of myself?

-No. The Holy Spirit respects your free-will, and the "spirits of the prophets are subject to the prophets" (1 Corinthians 14:32).
-You can start and stop praying in tongues at will, just as you can with your natural language.
+No. The Holy Spirit respects your free will, and the "spirits of the prophets are subject to the prophets" (1 Corinthians 14:32).
+This means you remain in control and can start and stop praying in tongues at will, just as you can with your natural language.
 God works in partnership with you, not by overtaking you.

 Why does it sometimes sound repetitive?